Sea Cadets (United Kingdom): Trinity 500 rowing boats

 The Trinity 500 is a stable fixed-seat rowing boat, purpose-built for the Sea Cadets to deliver the full SCC Rowing Scheme.
 The boat has also been approved by British Rowing, to allow for the delivery of their Explore Rowing Scheme.
-The boat was designed by Jo Richards, Olympic medallist and designer of a wide range of craft, in response to the requirement of the Sea Cadets for modern, low maintenance, purpose-designed fixed seat rowing boat with good performance under oars and with the capacity to mount a small outboard motor.
-The Trinity 500 is named to mark the quincentenary of the incorporation of Trinity House, the statutory authority for aids to navigation in England, Wales, The Channel Islands, and Gibraltar.
-The Trinity House Maritime Charity, a separately funded arm of the Corporation of Trinity House generously funded the design and development costs of the boat.

-RS dinghies

-In a partnership between RS Sailing and the Sea Cadets, a new dinghy known as the RS Quest was designed by Jo Richards, who is also responsible for formulating the design for the Trinity 500 rowing vessel.
-The RS Quest was designed to accommodate the need for a new sailing dinghy within the SCC that is strong and easy to maintain and is capable of comfortably accommodating an instructor and up to three cadets.
-The RS Quest was unveiled at the Southampton Boat Show in 2015.

-Continuing the partnership between MSSC and RS Sailing, the single sail RS Zest dinghy was launched at the 2017 Southampton Boat Show.
-It is intended for a crew of two but can be sailed single-handed.
-It is aimed at benefiting units with limited access to water, as RS Zest can operate in shallower water than the RS Quest.

 Investigation into sexual abuse

 In 2012 payouts made to victims of sexual abuse across all Cadet Forces totalled £1,475,844.
 In 2013 payouts totalled £64,782, and in 2014 payouts totalled £544,213.

 In 2017, a Panorama episode entitled "Cadet Abuse Cover-Up" highlighted sexual abuse cases in the British Cadet Forces.
 In a 1979 case of sexual abuse of a 14-year-old cadet in Hertfordshire, the boy's parents were dissuaded from reporting the offender to police by Sea Cadet officers in full uniform, who had visited their home.
 The offender was neither dismissed or suspended but instead promoted to oversee 10 cadet units in London.
+Further historical cases have been investigated with settlements being made.
 In the years 2012 to 2017 there were 28 allegations of sexual abuse made against SCC volunteers, including historical allegations.
 All 28 offenders were dismissed and referred to the police.